Guided group walking

 The Hotel Laki is perfectly located to see Iceland’s rugged landscape, with pseudo craters dotting the view.
 All accommodation has private facilities.

-We set out today across the massive Skeidararsandur floodplains, created in a similar fashion to those at Mydalssandur.
-The last huge flood occurred in 1996 and there is still little vegetation.
-We head to Falljokull, then walk to an accessible part of the glacier where we strap on crampons and grab ice axes to walk on the glacier.
+We set out across Skeidararsandur, a vast sand plain with wavy rivers, to the Falljokull glacier.
+Upon arrival, we walk to an accessible section, strap on crampons, grab ice axes, and walk on the glacier.
 The terrain is not challenging and even those with no similar experience should pick it up quickly.
 The glacier offers fantastic photo opportunities with walls of brilliant blue ice thousands of years in the making.
 Please note, weather and road conditions determine whether the glacier walk is possible and how long the transfer/walk to the glacier will be.
 In good conditions, the walk may be 15 minutes; in poorer conditions, the walk may be up to one hour.
-Your itinerary will be adjusted according to conditions on the day.
+Your itinerary will be adjusted accordingly.
 After the return hike, we travel to the beautiful Jökulsárlón glacier lagoon, created in the 1950s as the glacier retreated from the coastline, leaving a 985ft (300m) deep, 8sqmi (20sqkm) lake studded by icebergs.
 On Diamond Beach, we walk among large chunks of ice washed up on the black volcanic sand, creating beautiful shapes and formations.
-The drive back to the hotel is approximately 90 minutes (80mi/125km), plenty of time to reflect on the day's adventures.
+The drive back to the hotel is approximately 90 minutes (80mi/125km).
+We get back outside again this evening to search once more for the Northern Lights with the help with our expert tour leader.
 Accommodation: Hotel Laki (or similar)

 We return along the south coast then head inland via Hvolsvöllur.
 We stop for lunch then head to the mighty Gullfoss waterfall, one of the most powerful waterfalls in Europe.
 We also visit Geysir, home to the inimitable hot spouts.
 The most reliable eruption comes from Strokkur and occurs every five to 10 minutes, firing jets of hot water and steam 100ft (30m) into the air, a spectacle not to be missed.
 Our final stop before returning to Reykjavik is Thingvellir National Park, where the first democratic parliament in the world sat in 930.
 It was not until 1798, that it moved to the capital.
 Thingvellir is also the site of the rift valley marking the Mid-Atlantic Ridge, where the North American and Eurasian tectonic plates are pulling apart, causing an area around 4mi (7km) to literally sink into the earth.
+Tonight, take the opportunity to wander outside on your own one last time and maybe catch a glimpse of the magical Northern Lights.
 Accommodation: Hotel Klettur or Hotel Cabin (or similar)

 You stay at Hotel Cabin or Hotel Klettur.